Guidelines

 Contact

-Ask us what you need to know
+Ask us what you

 The working principle of grain bagging is that it keeps the grains dry in a modified atmosphere, with low oxygen content and a high concentration of carbon dioxide.
 This modified atmosphere reduces the biological activity inside the grain mass (insects, fungi, seeds, grain), which is a major cause of temperature increase within it.

-The bags should be located on high ground with good drainage, far from trees and from any possible source of breakage.
+The bags should be located on high ground with good drainage, far from trees and from any possible source of damage.
 The surface should be level and smooth with no stones or sharp objects so that the bag can lie firmly on the ground with little risk of suffering a puncture or rip.
 If necessary, the ground should be graded.
 Once a suitable tract of land has been prepared in this way, landowners usually find it convenient to continue using that same area year after year.
 A firm ground also helps when emptying the bag.

 It is convenient to lay the bag in a North–South direction.
 This minimizes exposure to sun radiation.

-Obtaining a well-done bag depends on many factors, one of which is the quality of the bagging machine.
+Obtaining a well done bag depends on many factors, one of which is the quality of the bagging machine.
 With a properly designed and well-built machine, it is easier to attain this objective.

 next Ir a pagina siguienteIr a pagina siguienteIr a pagina siguiente

-www.richiger.com.ar duxdesign.com.ar
+www.richiger.com duxdesign.com.ar